WICG/dbsc/README.md

 Note that the latency introduced by deferring of requests can be mitigated by the browser in other ways, which we discuss later.

 ### TPM considerations
 DBSC depends on user devices having a way of signing challenges while protecting private keys from exfiltration by malware.
 This usually means the browser needs to have access to a Trusted Platform Module (TPM) on the device, which is not always available.
 TPMs also have a reputation for having high latency and not being dependable.
 Having a TPM is a requirement for installing Windows 11, and can be available on previous versions.
+All our studies are for public key cryptography using ECDSA_P256 algorithm.

  Chrome has done studies to understand TPM availability to understand the feasibility of secure sessions.
-Current data shows more than 50%, and currently growing, of Windows users would be offered protections.
+Current data shows about 60%, and currently growing, of Windows users would be offered protections.
 Studies have also been done on the current populations of TPMs, both for latency and for predictability.
-Currently the average is around 0.5 seconds for signing operations, but with large variations.
-There are also significant errors in operations, but well below 1%.
+Currently the latency is (P50: 200ms/ P95: 600ms) for signing operations.
+The error rate is very low, currently around 0.001%.

 Based on this research, TPMs are widely available, with a latency and consistency that is acceptable for the proposed usage.
 ### Privacy considerations